-Nashville Unveiled is a twice monthly theatrical style roleplaying game in Nashville, Tennessee.
+Nashville Unveiled is a set of ongoing tabletop and theatrical style roleplaying games in Nashville, Tennessee.
 The players take on the roles of humans and supernatural creatures such as Vampires, Changelings, and other creatures of legend that inhabit a fictional version of the modern day world.
-We create stories set in the World of Darkness, a universe created by White Wolf, a publisher of various fantasy and horror themed systems.
+We create stories set in the World of Darkness, a universe created by White Wolf and expanded by Onyx Path, a publisher of various fantasy and horror themed systems.
 It is basically the current world with a subtle and supernatural twist.
 Think "X Files" or "Fringe", only the stories are usually told from the perspective of one of the supernatural inhabitants of the world.

 New Players are welcome.
 No experience needed: we'll help you get started.
 We're a friendly and open group.

-The basics are pretty similar to either improv theater or a tabletop roleplaying game: people portray their characters, walking around and interacting with other characters.
-In Vampire, politics are rampant, with supernatural powers to sway minds and seduce others playing a major role... although all vampires are also predators in a blatant way as well.
+In Vampire you portray a human twisted by your internal beast into a supernatural creature.
+During play politics are key, with supernatural powers to sway minds and seduce others playing a major role... although all vampires are also predators in a more viscerial manner as well, feeding on blood.
 In Changeling, people choose from a wide range of creatures, including unique ones created by the player.
 These characters stand between the real world and forces beyond it, making contracts with reality and fate to defend themselves and all of Nashville.
 In Werewolf, people portray legendary warriors defending both the spiritual and physical world from corruption and decay.
 In Mage, our characters are the reincarnated wielders of magic from fallen Atlantis, where hubris and overreach destroyed magic in the world, creating stories of ambition and personal demons.

 General Game Links

 Mailing list | House Rules | Nashville Chief-Gazette (the in-character newspaper)